mesosphere/kubernetes-base-addons/CONTRIBUTING.md

 As seen in the above example, if this upgrade strategy is required for any reason **it must be documented on the addon itself the reasoning/context as to why the delete strategy is used**.

+## Backporting

+Unless no longer supporting cert-manager v1alpha1 resources, all addon PRs that are opened against `master` must also have a backport PR opened against `release/2`.
+The addon chart or kudo operator must be written in a way that will support both cert-manager's v1alpha1 resource and also v1 resources.

 ## Testing

 There are three types of tests associated with this repository.